tomba/rwmem/README.md

 # rwmem - A small tool to read & write device registers

-Copyright 2013-2020 Tomi Valkeinen
+Copyright 2013-2025 Tomi Valkeinen

 ## Intro

 **_WARNING: rwmem can break your hardware, use only if you know what you are doing._**

-rwmem is a small tool for reading and writing device registers. rwmem supports two modes: mmap mode and i2c mode.
+rwmem is a small tool for reading and writing device registers. rwmem supports memory-mapped access and I2C device communication.

 In mmap mode rwmem accesses a file by memory mapping it.
 Using /dev/mem as the memory mapped file makes rwmem access memory and can thus be used to access